bennyz/bennyz.github.io/content/providing-container-images-to-firecracker-with-nbdkit.md

 Since initrd is run in-memory, there needs to be enough of it to do the `tar` extraction.
 Another important note, is that the rootfs drive should be marked as `is_root_device: false`, because Firecracker passes the initrd as the root filesystem device.

 Note:
-The `init` script creates a loop block, on which an ext2 filesystem is created.
+The `init` script creates a loop block device on which an ext2 filesystem is created.
 The `tar` I use contains an ext4 filesystem, but it still works.
 BusyBox doesn't come with newer filesystems, likely on purpose, so if I wanted to use ext4 I would have to provide `e2fsprogs` myself.

 ## Run the Thing